dwmkerr/template-nodejs/README.md

 ## Template Quickstart

+ℹ️ **Note** this section of the documentation can be deleted when you have customised the project to your liking!

 Clone the code to your machine, rename the template to match your GitHub username and provide a module name, then build and you are good to go!

 ```bash